Jimbour West

 The wider Jimbour district is steeped in colonial history, most notably through the heritage-listed Jimbour House — a grand sandstone homestead completed in 1877 that stands as one of the most significant historic pastoral properties in Queensland.
 Explorer Ludwig Leichhardt famously departed from the Jimbour run in 1844 on his legendary overland expedition to Port Essington.
 Day-to-day services and conveniences are found in Dalby, the nearest service town, which offers supermarkets, schools, medical facilities, and access to the broader road network via the Warrego Highway.
 Life in Jimbour West suits those who value wide open spaces, a quiet rural lifestyle, and a deep connection to the land.

-Jimbour West falls under postcode 4406 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Warrego electorate.
+Jimbour West falls under postcode 4406 and is governed by the Western Downs Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Warrego electorate.

 📍 Location